fp

 1. Diversification

-Thus, 2023 might be an opportune time to rebalance your investments.
+Thus, investors might consider rebalancing their portfolios in 2023 by incorporating assets 0r sectors that have historically demonstrated resilience during economic downturns.
 Investment vehicles like ETFs or mutual funds, for example, can help reduce the volatility of investing in individual stocks.
 Stocks within the healthcare or energy sectors, which tend to have reliable revenues throughout the economic cycle, can also help stabilize an investment portfolio.

 2. Stability

 Many real assets have proven to be comparatively resilient during market-wide recessions, too.
-During the 2008 Great Recession, stock prices dropped 52%.
+During the 2008 Great Recession, stock prices fell 52%.
 Though global bonds posted a positive return, high-yield bonds lost 26.2% while emerging market debt lost 12%.
-Meanwhile, farmland yielded a positive quarterly return of 7.33%.
+During this same time frame, farmland yielded a positive quarterly return of 7.33%.

-Today, despite stocks and bonds on track to finish the year in red, both farmland and real estate are expected to post net positive gains in 2022.
+Today, both farmland and real estate are expected to post net positive gains in 2022.
 Year to date, the NCREIF Real Estate and Farmland indices have returned around 9% and 6%.

 3. Long-Term Fundamentals